Overview

 In This Article

-- Connect to your camera and open the Survey interface.
+Connect to the PLANIX Pro camera and open the Survey interface

-- Under the HDR setting, select your desired mode.
+Select Settings.
+Under the HDR section, select your desired mode

 Important Notes

-- Please note that changing the HDR settings may affect the processing speed of all shots after the change has been made.
+- Changing the HDR setting can affect the processing speed of every shot taken after the change

 Comments